kjaylee/solforest.card/Level1/h. Shadow Magic/README.md

 - **Duration**: 2 turns
 - **Range**: 3 tiles
 - **Strong Against**: Shadow Conjuring
-- **Story**: Known as the "Shadowmaster," this witch girl commands the darkness itself.
+- **Story**: Known as the "Shadowmaster," this girl commands the darkness itself.
 She can obscure vision, create illusions, or even solidify shadows into physical attacks.
 Her mysterious and elusive nature makes her a tricky opponent to deal with.
 She's secretive and cunning, adept at turning the tide of battle in her favor.

 #### 2. Shadow Conjuring Card